 We Need Paid Parental Leave – Maternal Mental Health Depends On It

-We live in the wealthiest country to ever exist on this planet, yet every day new parents are faced with an impossible choice: go back to work and sacrifice their physical and mental recovery, or stay home longer and risk financial instability.
+We live in the wealthiest country to ever exist on this planet, yet every day new parents are faced with an impossible choice: go back to work and sacrifice their physical and mental recovery, or stay home longer and risk not paying the bills.
 For millions of families across the United States of America, the lack of paid parental leave isn't just an economic issue; it is a legit mental health crisis.

 Paid leave in the United States is a privilege, and if you're one of the lucky ones to live in a state that offers paid leave or work for a company that offers it, be grateful.
 At the time I’m writing this, only 12 states and Washington, D.C., have implemented paid parental leave programs.